Defective Tire Attorneys

 You may be able to move forward with a product liability claim against the manufacturer.
 Depending on the situation, the distributor or retailer may also be liable.
 By reviewing your legal options with a skilled auto product liability attorney, you can determine the best course of action to seek and recover the highest settlement or jury award possible.
 Considering the compensation you receive will be needed to cover medical bills, lost wages and the various other losses, expenses or damages you have experienced, recovering as much money as possible is crucial.

-Curious about who you can sue for a tire blowout?
-Check out our FAQ page today!
+Curious about who's responsible for a tire blowout?
+Check out our FAQ page for more information.

 Causes of Tire Blowouts: Dangerous Defects

 Over the past decade, millions of tires have been recalled in the United States, all of them manufactured by some of the country's most reputed companies.
 These recalls have been linked to defective design that causes tread separation, which is the major reason for a tire blow out.
 Tires are manufactured by integrating several plies or layers.
 When the design to make these layers stick to one another is defective, it causes the tread to separate while the vehicle is running.
 Tread separation can also be the result of using weak adhesives.
 Tires that are manufactured in an unsafe facility and exposed to moisture during the production process may also have improperly adhered treads.

 While some of these accidents can be traced to driver error, faulty design of the tire has also been found to be a major cause of tire blowouts.
 If a manufacturer sells tires made from substandard material or a mechanic installs tires not designed to be used for a specific vehicle type, it could put the driver at risk.
 Even incorrect installation could create conditions for a dangerous tire blowout and accident.